MeanderingProgrammer/render-markdown.nvim/README.md

         -- Turn on / off pipe table rendering enabled = true,
-        -- Pre configured settings largely for setting table border easier --  round: use round border characters rather than right angles --  none: does nothing
+        -- Pre configured settings largely for setting table border easier --  heavy:  use thicker border characters
+        --  double: use double line border characters --  round:  use round border corners
+        --  none:   does nothing
         preset = 'none',
         -- Determines how the table as a whole is rendered:
         --  none:   disables all rendering
         --  normal: applies the 'cell' style rendering to each row of the table --  full:   normal + a top & bottom line that fill out the table when lengths match style = 'full',
         -- Determines how individual cells of a table are rendered:
         --  overlay: writes completely over the table, removing conceal behavior and highlights --  raw:     replaces only the '|' characters in each row, leaving the cells unmodified --  padded:  raw + cells are padded with inline extmarks to make up for any concealed text cell = 'padded',
         -- Gets placed in delimiter row for each column, position is based on alignmnet alignment_indicator = '━',